minutelab/mless/README.md

 There are several differences though:

-* Simulated VS actual triggers: SAM local runs and triggers the function locally and run under the local user AWS role.
+* Simulated VS actual triggers: SAM local runs and triggers the function locally and runs under the local user AWS role.
-A function that should react to a file written to S3 bucket, SAM local enables you to simulate such an event and run the code.
+To trigger a function locally, SAM local enables you to simulate an event and similar to how it would run in Lambda.
+For example, SAM local enables you to simulate a trigger originating from a file change in S3.

-How ever sam local won't allow you to react to real events or view a chain of events.
-Suppose a lambda function that should be triggered to a change in a S3 bucket and write something into a Kinesis stream which will then trigger another Lambda function.
+However SAM local won't allow you to react to real events or view a chain of events.
+Suppose a Lambda function that is triggered by a change in a S3 bucket and writes something into a Kinesis stream, which will then trigger another Lambda function.

-SAM local enables you to simulate both events independently.
+SAM local enables you to simulate each of the events independently.

-With mless the entire chain of event will roll out as it would in production.
+With mless actual events and triggers are used to activate a Lambda function in test and the entire chain of event will roll out as it would in production.

-* SAM local runs each function in its own container, it doesn't reuse the same to container to run several functions.
+* Reuse of containers: SAM local runs each function in its own container, it doesn't reuse the same container to run several functions.
-Therefore it does not allow to test the side effects of container reuses (an inherent Lambda functionality).
+Therefore it does not allow to test the side effects of container reuses (an inherent Lambda framework functionality).
 Both the positive effects (like preparing cache) and the negative ones are essential for a complete test scenario.

 ## Usage

-### Demo Environment Overview
+### The demo Environment Overview

 The environment includes the following components
 * An S3 bucket that will trigger the Lambda code into action